Average Weather in New Delhi India

 To characterize how pleasant the weather is in New Delhi throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit New Delhi for general outdoor tourist activities are for the entire month of March and from mid October to late November, with a peak score in the first week of November.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit New Delhi for general outdoor tourist activities are from late February to mid March and from mid October to late November, with a peak score in the first week of November.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit New Delhi for hot-weather activities are from late March to mid May and from late September to late October, with a peak score in the second week of October.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit New Delhi for hot-weather activities are from late March to early May and from late September to late October, with a peak score in the first week of October.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.